LukaMargiani/Dataset_Analysis_tool/README.md

 This repository contains the source code and documentation needed to set up and use the tool effectively.

+**(Please Create a huggingface inference API user access token and put it in the line 25 of dataset_analysis_tool.py for the tool to work)**

 ## Features

 - **Data Loading:** Load datasets (CSV files) interactively.